Athletics at the 1908 Summer Olympics – Men's 3200 metres steeplechase

 The men's 3,200 metres steeplechase was held for the only time at the 1908 Summer Olympics in London.
-The competition was held on July 17, 1908, and July 18, 1908.
-The races were held on a track of 536.45 metres=1/3 mile in circumference.
-There were six heats of the first round, with the winners of those heats competing in the final.
+The competition was held on July 17 and 18, 1908.
+The races were held on a track 536.45 metres=1/3 mile in circumference.
+There were six heats in the first round, with the winners competing in the final.

 24 runners from 6 nations competed; eleven from Great Britain, eight from the United States, two from Canada, two from France, one from Hungary, and one from Italy.
 NOCs could enter up to 12 athletes.

 Records

-These were the standing world and Olympic records (in minutes) prior to the 1908 Summer Olympics.
+These were the standing world and Olympic records (in minutes) before the 1908 Summer Olympics.